CommandPost/FCPCafe/docs/case-studies/guardians-of-himalayas.md

 ![Audio Roles Labelling](/static/goh-06.png)

-We take XML back every time as a backup database.
+We also export a FCPXML as a backup.

 ---